phplucidframe/phplucidframe-docs/database-seeding.rst

     return array(
         'order' => 2, // this file will be executed after seeding is executed for the table "category" 'post-1' => array(
-            'catId'     => Seeder::setReference('category-1'), // reference field that will be inserted with category id that will be created by the previous category seeding execution
+            'cat_id'    => Seeder::setReference('category-1'), // reference field that will be inserted with category id that will be created by the previous category seeding execution
             'slug'      => 'welcome-to-the-lucidframe-blog',
-            'postTitle' => 'Welcome to the LucidFrame Blog', 'postBody'  => 'LucidFrame is a mini application development framework - a toolkit for PHP developers.
+            'title'     => 'Welcome to the LucidFrame Blog', 'body'      => 'LucidFrame is a mini application development framework - a toolkit for PHP developers.
 It provides logical structure and several helper utilities for web application development.
 It uses a module architecture to make the development of complex applications simplified.', ),
     );